dnguyen800/jekyll-TeXt-theme/_infrastructure/home-automation-hub.md

 </figure>

 Speaking of __Home Assistant__, it is an amazing, unstable platform that I use for its slick UI, hundreds of integrations, and advanced media automations.
 It is open source and can be run on cheap hardware like a Raspberry Pi 3B+, but nothing slower than that.
 Though not every integration is easy to set up, Home Assistant works with the latest and greatest products--from TVs and AV receivers to robot vacuums, lights, and homemade hardware.
 Without Home Assistant, I would have given up on home automation altogether, after being disappointed by SmartThings’ inability to do anything I would consider “smart.”

+I could continue to explain why Home Assistant is great, but it's easier to try out the [demo](https://demo.home-assistant.io/#/lovelace/0) yourself.

 Home Assistant is necessary to do media automations that can show off the home theater.
 In my setup, Home Assistant acts like a universal remote, but much smarter — it knows what devices are powered on and what they’re currently doing.
 Google Assistant integration with Home Assistant also allows provides much better voice control over media devices.
 I have several example of how Home Assistant has automated a few things in my home: